rtic-scope/.github/profile/README.md

 [^2]: The dummy only prints received trace information to `stderr` with absolute microsecond (and relative nanosecond) timestamps.
 These messages are echoed by `cargo-rtic-scope`.

-The other repositories listed below are dependencies with patches that are due (or already have been) pushed upstream.
+The other repositories listed below (except [`itm`](https://github.com/rtic-scope/itm) [^3]) are dependencies with patches that are due (or already have been) pushed upstream.

+[^3]: `itm` is a library for decoding the ITM packet protocol.
+Because of its general nature and detachment from the implemention of RTIC Scope, it is not a part of the project itself, but hosted here for convenience.

 ## Performance impact of ITM/DWT tracing